Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Conclusions

-In this study, we conducted a thorough experimental comparison of the two leading object detection algorithms (YOLOv3 and Faster R-CNN) on two UAV imaging datasets that present specific challenges (tiny objects, high number of objects per image, and ambiguous features due to the angle of view) compared to classical datasets of ground images like ImageNet \cite{deng2009imagenet} or COCO \cite{COCO}.
-The two datasets used for performance evaluation present very different characteristics, which makes the comparison more robust.
-To account for the effect of hyperparameters on each algorithm, a total of 39 trainings have been conducted (14 experiments with default hyperparameters, 22 experiments with different learning rates, and 3 experiments with different anchor scales).
-Furthermore, the performance of the two algorithms was assessed using several metrics (mAP, IoU, FPS, AR\textsuperscript{max=1}, AR\textsuperscript{max=10}, AR\textsuperscript{max=100},...) in order to uncover their strengths and weaknesses.
-One of the main conclusions that we can draw from this comparative study is that the performance of these two algorithms largely depends on the characteristics of the dataset, and the representativity of the training images.
-In fact, while Faster R-CNN (with Inception v2 as feature extractor) gave the best trade-off in terms of AP and inference speed on the Stanford dataset, YOLOv3 (with input size 320*320) presented the best trade-off on the PSU dataset.
+In this study, we conducted a thorough experimental comparison of the {three} leading object detection algorithms ({YOLOv4,} YOLOv3, and Faster R-CNN) on two UAV imaging datasets that present very different characteristics, which makes the comparison more robust.
+Furthermore, the performance of the {three} algorithms was assessed using several metrics (mAP, IoU, FPS, AR\textsuperscript{max=1}, AR\textsuperscript{max=10}, and AR\textsuperscript{max=100},...) in order to uncover their strengths and weaknesses.
+One of the main conclusions that we can draw from this comparative study is that the performance of these algorithms largely depends on the characteristics of the dataset {and the representativity of the training images}.
+In fact, while Faster R-CNN (with Inception v2 as feature extractor) gave the best trade-off in terms of AP {(52\% higher than YOLOv4)} and inference speed {(only 10\% slower than YOLOv4)} on the Stanford dataset, {YOLOv4} (with an input size of 320 $\times$ 320) presented the best trade-off on the PSU dataset {(31\% more accurate and 2.4 times faster than Faster R-CNN)}. {The two tested feature extractors for Faster R-CNN yielded close results in terms of accuracy, while Inception v2 was 1.5 to 2.6 times faster than Resnet50.
+On the other hand,} the difference in accuracy between YOLOv3 and YOLOv4 was shown to be statistically insignificant on the Stanford and PSU datasets{, while they both show a high dependency to the input size (up to 1.9 times slower when passing from 320 $\times$ 320 to 608 $\times$ 608).
+In addition, we have shown that a badly chosen learning rate can yield extremely low AP (almost 0), and that the choice of the anchor scale values can impact the AP up to 58\% for YOLOv3, and 26\% for Faster R-CNN.} {As future work, we intend to extend our results to the newly released EfficienDet~\cite{efficientdet} detector and to much larger datasets of aerial images}.